-During my visit to Bletchley Park’s annual veterans’ weekend I noticed the tell-tale signs of transformation throughout the site.
-In some areas there were small changes and in other places enormous areas of development.
+During my visit to Bletchley Park’s annual veterans’ weekend, I noticed the tell-tale signs of transformation throughout the site.
+There were small tweaks in some areas and greater changes in others.

 The fundraising for the renovation had been well underway when Bletchley Park Veteran, Maureen Jones left a £250,000 legacy.
-Her legacy was used to fully fund the exhibition.
+Her legacy funds the exhibition entirely.

 This blast proof Hut, nicknamed ‘the Hell Hole‘ by the WRNS (nicknamed Wrens) who operated the Bombe machines, is located opposite Huts 3 and 6, which are also part of the ongoing renovation projects.

-The Bombe machines helped speed up the process of finding the Enigma machine’s daily settings.
-This was a monumental task and thousands of Wrens were employed to get the job done.
+The Bombe machines helped speed up the process of finding the Enigma machine’s daily settings, and thousands of Wrens were employed to get the monumental task done.

 Visitors can now try their hand at ‘plugging up’ the back of the Bombe machine and turning the drums to the correct position, illustrating the high level of knowledge and concentration required during long, monotonous shifts.
 You can read more about how the Turing-Welchman Bombes work in the Enigma Busting Bombe Machine article.

 The veterans’ weekend is always a good place to meet new and existing friends.